The Ultimate Guide to Analytics for Financial Services

 The financial services (finserv) industry has experienced some big changes in the last few years.
 Digital technology has disrupted traditional financial institutions like banks, insurance companies, and credit unions as financial technology (fintech) firms have entered the market.
 Neobanks, robo-advisory tools, peer-to-peer lending solutions, and other fintech solutions have pulled the market in their direction, offering clients more customer-centric, personalized experiences.

-It’s no surprise that the fintech industry saw an impressive 337% increase in daily active users between January 2020 and August 2021.
-Since then, however, market conditions have changed as inflation worsens and customers fear a recession.
+It’s no surprise that the fintech industry saw an impressive in daily active users between January 2020 and August 2021.
+Since then, however, market conditions have changed as and a recession.
 Both traditional and digital financial service institutions are bracing themselves for a bumpy road ahead.
 To do this, they are increasingly recognizing the value of data analytics.

-In order to weather the storm of economic uncertainty and changing customer expectations, finserv and fintech companies need to give customers “fine-tuned digital products influenced by behaviors as opposed to demographics.”
+In order to weather the storm of economic uncertainty and changing customer expectations, finserv and fintech companies need to give customers “.”
 They must lean on analytics to optimize their offerings and make data-informed decisions that will ensure continued success.

 Key takeaways